somnathraz/learnbay/posts/what-is-supervised-and-unsupervised-learning-in-machine-learning.md

 category: "Hot Topics"
 tag: [ Hot Topics ]
 author: "Admin"
 position: "Editor"
 readTime: "7-8 mins"
 h1: "What is Supervised, Unsupervised Learning, and Reinforcement Learning in Machine Learning"
 id: "what-is-supervised-and-unsupervised-learning-in-machine-learning"
 tableData:
   [
-  What is Supervised, Unsupervised Learning, and Reinforcement Learning in Machine Learning,
+  What is Supervised Unsupervised Learning and Reinforcement Learning in Machine Learning, ]

-  ]
 ---

-The Supervised Unsupervised And Reinforcement Learning **algorithm** is widely used in the industries to predict the business outcome, and forecasting the result on the basis of historical data.
+The Supervised Unsupervised And Reinforcement Learning algorithm is widely used in the industries to predict the business outcome, and forecasting the result on the basis of historical data.
 The output of any supervised learning depends on the target variables.
 It allows the numerical, categorical, discrete, linear datasets to build a machine learning model.
 The target variable is known for building the model and that model predicts the outcome on the basis of the given target variable if any new data point comes to the dataset.

 The supervised learning model is used to teach the machine to predict the result for the unseen input.
 It contains a known dataset to train the machine and its performance during the training time of a model.
 And then the model predicts the response of testing data when it is fed to the trained model.
 There are different machine learning models (Supervised Unsupervised And Reinforcement Learning)that are suitable for different kinds of datasets.
 The supervised algorithm uses regression and classification techniques for building predictive models.